ham2k/lib-qson-adif/QSON.md

 - `refs` : References to specific operations, activities or awards.

-A hash of reference types such as "pota", "contest", etc. Each reference should have one or more text keys (such as "K-1234" for a POTA activation) that in turn contain either a boolean, a string label, or a hash with more information.
-Any value, even an empty hash, is considered equivalent to "true".
+An array of hashes, each with a `type` key and a `ref` key.

+The `type` can be something like "pota" or "sota" or "contest".
+The `ref` is a string reference unique to the type, such as "K-1234" for `pota` or "NAQPSSB" for `contest`.

+The hash can contain additional information specific to the reference type.
+For example, for a contest, it can contain the transmitter number and the multipliers worked.

-For "asymetrical" activities like POTA, SOTA, etc, the default reference is for hunting, and a separate reference for activating is provided under `refs.potaActivation`.
+For "asymetrical" activities like POTA, SOTA, etc, the default reference is for hunting, and a separate reference for activating is provided under `potaActivation`.

 # Special Cases